openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 - overall program management;
 - MCU design, development and manufacturer;
-- prototype and final board development and manufacture including certification;
+- prototype and final reference board development and manufacture including certification and silkscreen;
 - documentation of hardware components in all formats (printed text, online text, online help, video); and
 - complete product packaging, marketing and distribution.